FreezeSoul/Security-Patterns-in-Practice-zh/docs/ch7.md

 Figure 7.11 shows the class diagram of the solution.
 CallingProcess and CalledProcess are roles of processes in general.
 When a CallingProcess makes a request for a service to another process, the request is handled by an EntryPoint.
 This EntryPoint has a name and a list of parameters with predefined numbers, types, and size limits that can be used to check the correctness of the call signature.
 It can optionally add access control checks by using a Reference Monitor pattern or other input data tests.

-Figure 7.11: Class diagram for the PROTECTED ENTRY POINTS pattern
+<Figures figure="7-11">Class diagram for the PROTECTED ENTRY POINTS pattern</Figures>

 ### DYNAMICS

 Figure 7.12 shows a CallingProcess performing a service call.
 The call must use a proper signature: that is, if the name of the service (opName) or the names of the parameters are incorrect, and the type or length of the parameters is not correct, it is rejected (this is checked by operation checkParmList).

-Figure 7.12 Sequence diagram for a process making a service call
+<Figures figure="7-12">Sequence diagram for a process making a service call</Figures>

 ### IMPLEMENTATION